PandasThumb/pandasthumb.github.io/_posts/2025/2025-05-05-platonic-nonsense.md

 ## Telos? ##

 The Evolution News posters view Levin's and Wagner's views as evidence for "telos" (goal-directedness) in nature, and argue that this is evidence for supernatural processes.
 Levin and Wagner do not go that far.
-A central argument seems to be that if an organism can compensate for developmental accidents, and end up changing so as to achieve a desirable form, then this is only possible if there is telos, teleological change.
+A central argument at EN seems to be that if an organism can compensate for developmental accidents, and end up changing so as to achieve a desirable form, then this is only possible if there is telos, teleological change.
-In particular, if organisms can anticipate the future and correct accidents of development, to them this cannot be the result of mere physical changes in DNA sequences.
+In particular, if organisms can anticipate the future and correct accidents of development, to these platonists this cannot be the result of mere physical changes in DNA sequences.

 ## No nous ##

-Explain prepaing for the future.
-Embryos.
-Growth, flowering of plants

-No need for realms of platonic forms
+But it could, and it's not hard see how such a capability could evolve, without any overall plans that refer to platonic ideals.
+Organisms exist in populations,  Owing to processes such as mutation, recombination, and some types of natural selection, the members of the population vary genetically.
+Consider a worm developing, and an individual suffers damage around its mouth.
+Different genotypes will differ in what happens after that.
+Some of them will change in a direction thst brings the worm closer to having a functional mouth. many others will lead to an increasingly less functional mouth.
+So different genotypes will vary in how fit the organism will be whne affected by that damage.
+Natural selection will of coursse favor the genotypes that are more fit when damage like that occurs.
+No need to look up the ideal form in the Platonic encyclopedia in a supernatural realm.

+Whenever organisms develop to anticipate future environments, ID advocates tend to regard this as evidence for supernatural intervention, or plans inserted into the species by Design.
+But this is not necessary.
+Consider a plant that sprouts from a seed in the spring, and grows for some months before flowering at an appropriate time in the summer.
+Does doing that require supernaturally inserted algorithms, which push the plant towards its Platonic ideal life cycle.
+All that is necessary is some feedback from fitness to the genotypes.
+And that of course is what mnatural selection does.

+[Coho salmon?]

 Not sure that is what Levin / Wagner mean (Kauffman to)